-As a baby sleep consultant, I hear many parents blame teething for what could actually be very ‘normal’ baby behaviour, or on the flip side, another reason like illness.
+As a toddler sleep consultant, I hear many parents blame teething for what could actually be very ‘normal’ baby or toddler behaviour, or another reason like illness.

 Why does it matter you say?